grnet/apimas/docs/drf_adapter.rst

         },
     }

-where node "data" is a non-model drf structural field, which consists of model fields "api_text" and "number".
+where node "data" is a structured non-model property consisting of model fields "api_text" and "number".

 .. warning::

-    All fields which are stored to the db must be declared to a particular node.
-They must not be scattered around different nodes of specification.
+    All fields on a model must be exposed to the same REST location.
+    They must not be scattered among different nodes in the specification.

 APIMAS permissions
 ------------------